0cjs/sedoc/ee/tools/KiCad.md

 extends tracks using the existing width instead of the currently selected track width.

-To make traces route cleanly, it's best to have all pins centred on the same 2.54 mm (100 mil) or 1.27 mm (50 mil) grid, and then use the next size down (1.27 mm or 0.635 mm/25 mil) grid when running traces.
-(10 mil traces run nicely between through-hole pins.)
-The "Auto track width" button can also be useful.
+__Trace Routing__

+For clean trace routing, pins should be on a consistent grid.
+Set up as
+follows:
+1. Place the grid origin at a round number point, such as 200,150 mm.
+Put your edge connector with pin 1 on this point.
+Then draw your board outline with appropriate (usually non-grid) offsets from this to get the edge connector in the right physical position on the board.
+2. Set grid origin to pin 1 again, grid size to 2.54 mm, and place ICs and other major parts Drop down to a 1.27 mm grid only where necessary for compact placement.
+Place as many discrete parts (caps, resistors, etc.) as possible on this grid, too.
+3. On 1.27 mm (50 mil) or 0.635 mm (25 mil) grids, route any 0.508 mm (20
+   mil) power traces first, then 0.254 mm (10 mil) traces.
+The "Auto track width" button can also be useful during initial trace working.
+Small discrete components may be moved as necessary at this point.

+0.254 mm (10 mil) traces run nicely between through-hole pins.
 Note that pcbnew will refuse to route traces in guard zones or off the board or in clearance zones (set with "Setup / Design Rules."

-Trace routing:
+Trace routing commands:
 - `X` starts a trace segement; `MB1` ends current segment and starts a new one; `Esc` ends trace laying..
 Start a new segment close to your destination but a bit before any final bends.
 This will prevent the